murb/workbook/README.md

 Of course you'll be able to write a new value back to it.
 If you just enter a value, formatting of the original cell will be maintained.

     t[1][:b] = 5

+Alternatively (more spreadsheet like) you can read cells like this (writing to be supported, not implemented yet)

+    t['A2']

 If you want to use an existing file as a template (which you can create in Excel to create nice looking templates), simply clone the row, and add it back: